andyandymike/kong_homework/README.md

 ## Tests Implemented
 - Create new service -> Create new Route to associate with service.
 - Create new service with empty name -> Create new Route with empty name to associate with service.
-- Clean up for both success or failure execution is implemented.
+- Clean up for both success or failure execution are implemented.
+- Legacy test cases are kept, see **Trade-offs** for details

 ## Extra Features